Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

   - **Enhanced User Interface**: Upgrade the EcoSync website and app interface to improve user experience and provide more intuitive navigation and data interaction.
   - **In-Depth Soil Health Analysis**: Expand soil analysis capabilities to include more detailed health indicators and offer tailored recommendations for soil treatment and improvement.
   - **E-Commerce Integration**: Analyze collected data and recommend relevant agricultural products directly through the EcoSync website's e-commerce platform, enabling farmers to make informed purchasing decisions based on their farm's specific needs.
-  - **Plant Health Prediction & recommendation**: With the upcoming release of WatsonX AI supporting image analysis and IBM Maximo Visual Inspection, EcoSync will soon offer plant health diagnostics based on image data.
-This will enable farmers to get real-time insights into crop health and receive recommendations for addressing potential issues before they escalate.

 ![Roadmap](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/blob/main/Assets/Ecosync%20Roadmap.png)